-Are concerns over violent video games valid?
+Are concerns valid over whether or not video games cause violence?

 On the morning of April 20th, 1999, Eric Harris and Dylan Klebold entered Columbine High School in Denver, Colorado and committed the murder of 12 students and one teacher 1 1.
 Wikipedia × .
 The pair subsequently committed suicide.
 A national tragedy, the massacre ignited a fierce debate over gun control laws, bullying, and violence in video games—as the two high school seniors enjoyed playing games like Doom and Quake.
 Since then, video games have been tied to school shootings, including this year when Nikolas Cruz killed 17 people in Parkland, Florida, and the President of the United States suggested violent video games were partially to blame 2 2.
 Business Insider, 2018 × .

 With millions of teenagers playing violent video games such as Call of Duty, Grand Theft Auto, and Fortnite, do parents have cause for concern?
 Does playing video games make you violent?
 If you are playing violent video games, are you at-risk of becoming the next school shooter?

 Video Games Are a Risk Factor

 The evidence is mounting that there are problematic effects of violent game use, however, that should not be interpreted as direct cause and effect.
 An authoritative review in 2015 by the American Psychiatric Association 3 3.
 APA, 2015 × found “a consistent relation between violent video game use and increases in aggressive behavior, aggressive cognitions, and aggressive affect and decreases in prosocial behavior, empathy, and sensitivity to aggression,” however it’s important to note that although all violence is aggression, not all aggression is violence.